 Jonathan Bench | Harris Bricken

-Jonathan Bench is chair of Harris Bricken’s corporate practice group, where he helps public and private companies with international and domestic business transactions.
+Jonathan Bench is chair of Harris Sliwoski’s corporate practice group, where he helps public and private companies with international and domestic business transactions.
 His clientele includes companies from Asia, Europe, Africa, and the Americas.
 Jonathan has worked and consulted in the U.S., Asia, and South America and is fluent in Chinese and Cantonese.

 He regularly presents to business owners and organizations regarding international business transactions, particularly foreign direct investment and the emerging Web3 developments: decentralized autonomous organizations (DAOs), decentralized finance (defi), cryptocurrencies, non-fungible tokens (NFTs), and smart contracts.

-Jonathan co-hosts Harris Bricken’s Global Law and Business podcast, which covers legal and economic business developments around the world.
+Jonathan co-hosts Harris Sliwoski’s Global Law and Business podcast, which covers legal and economic business developments around the world.
 He is a regular contributor to the award winning China Law Blog and the award-winning Canna Law Blog, where he shares his practical insights into doing business internationally and in the cannabis and other emerging industries.